 VISA and Getting In and Out

 Most Western passport holders are entitled to a 3-month Tourist Visa on entry (no fee) and I was granted mine without any problems whatsoever.
 However, a number of other visitors have reported different experiences such as being granted shorter Visa’s and been subjected to serious questioning at the airport before entry was permitted.

 Anybody with an Iranian, Lebanese or Syrian stamp (in fact, a stamp from any Muslim country including Morocco and Indonesia) on their passport may be subject to questioning about their connections in these countries and the purpose of their visit to Israel.
 I have however not heard of tourists been refused entry purely because of this.

 On the other hand, you will never be allowed into Iran, Lebanon or Syria if they ascertain that you have ever been to Israel.
-Thankfully though there is no longer any such thing as an Israeli passport stamp as Israeli immigration recognised the problems this was causing for travellers.
-Instead a “blue card” is issued which you are supposed to carry with you at all times; you will almost certainly be asked to provide this at some point.
+Thankfully though there is no longer any such thing as an Israeli passport stamp as Israeli immigration recognized the problems this was causing for travelers.
+Instead, a “blue card” is issued which you are supposed to carry with you at all times; you will almost certainly be asked to provide this at some point.

 I have also heard about people been denied entry for not having an outbound flight.
 Whilst I had no problems it may be worth taking whatever steps you need to ensure against this whether that means actually booking one, making a fake booking or simply bringing a bank statement to show you have money to pay your way out of the country.